Cinereous antshrike

-The cinereous antshrike (Thamnomanes caesius) is an insectivorous bird in the antbird family Thamnophilidae.
-The term cinereous describes its colouration.
+The cinereous antshrike (Thamnomanes caesius) is an insectivorous bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Taxonomy and systematics

 The cinereous antshrike was described by the Dutch zoologist Coenraad Jacob Temminck in 1820 and given the binomial name Muscicapa caesius.
 It is now placed in the genus Thamnomanes which was introduced by the German ornithologist Jean Cabanis in 1847.
 The specific epithet caesius is the Latin for "bluish gray".